-Parameter Des cription Profile ID (1-255) Type in a unique identifier number for this profile set.
-This value can be set from 1 - 255. Туре Select profile based on Ethernet (MAC Address), IP address or packet content mask.
+Parameter Description Profile ID (1-255) Type in a unique identifier number for this profile set.
+The number is used to set the relative priority for the profile.
+Priority is set relative to other profiles where the lowest profile ID has the highest priority.
+If a conflict occurs among configured access rules, the profile ID establishes relative priority of the rules.
+The value can be set from 1 to 255 however there is a limit to the total number of profiles that can be created. Туре Select profile based on Ethernet (MAC Address), IP address or packet content mask.
 This will change the menu according to the requirements for the type of profile.
 Select Ethernet to instruct the Switch to examine the layer 2 part of each packet header.
 Select IP to instruct the Switch to examine the IP address in each frame's header.
 Select Packet Content Mask to specify a mask to hide the content of the packet header.
 VLAN Selecting this option instructs the Switch to examine the VLAN identifier of each packet header and use this as the full or partial criterion for forwarding.
 Source Mac Source MAC Mask - Enter a MAC address mask for the source MAC address.
 Destination Mac Destination MAC Mask - Enter a MAC address mask for the destination MAC address.
 802.1p Selecting this option instructs the Switch to examine the 802.1p priority value of each packet header and use this as the, or part of the criterion for forwarding.
 Ethernet type Selecting this option instructs the Switch to examine the Ethernet type value in each frame's header.
-Port The user may set the Access Profile Table on a per-port basis by entering a port number in this field.

-The page shown below is the IP Access Profile Configuration page.
+The window shown below is the Access Profile Configuration window for IP.

-Figure 6- 54.
-Access Profile Configuration (IP)
+Figure 6- 55.
+Access Profile Configuration window (IP)